kuzzleio/kuzzle-enterprise-probe/README.md

 ## Installation

-Place the directory of the plugin in Kuzzle under the path `plugins/enabled`.
+Place the directory of the plugin must be placed under `plugins/available` and then a symlink should be created under `plugins/enabled`.

 ## General configuration